nginx-proxy/nginx-proxy/README.md

 [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) is a lightweight companion container for the nginx-proxy.
 It allow the creation/renewal of Let's Encrypt certificates automatically.

+Set `GENERATE_DHPARAM` environment variable to `false` to disabled Diffie-Hellman parameters completely.
+This will also ignore auto-generation made by `nginx-proxy`.
+The default value is `true`

+     $ docker run -e GENERATE_DHPARAM=false ....
 ### SSL Support

 SSL is supported using single host, wildcard and SNI certificates using naming conventions for